 How do I know which is the best KitchenAid mixer for me?
 That’s a question I hear a lot, and it’s no wonder people are confused.
-At last count, there were ten impressive KitchenAid mixer models to choose from, distributed across three series: the Classic, the Artisan and the Professional.
+At last count, there were over a dozen impressive models to choose from, distributed across three series: the Classic, the Artisan and the Professional.

 But there’s more.
 Each mixer series sports varying features to suit a specific range of cooking requirements perfectly.
 To make matters worse, each model comes in its own array of colors.

-Since it’s highly unlikely that KitchenAid created so many stand mixer models just to confuse people, let’s compare KitchenAid mixers in order to help you narrow down the best KitchenAid mixer for your particular needs.
+Since it’s highly unlikely that KitchenAid created so many stand mixer models just to confuse people, let’s compare KitchenAid mixers in order to help you narrow down the best stand mixer for your particular needs.